Autonomous robot: Types of robots

+Humanoid

+Tesla Robot and NVIDIA GR00T are humanoid robots.
+Humanoids are machines that are designed to mimic the human form in appearance and behavior.
+These robots typically have a head, torso, arms, and legs, making them look like humans.

 Delivery robot

 A delivery robot is an autonomous robot used for delivering goods.

-Charging Robot
+Charging robot

-An Automatic Charging Robot, unveiled on July 27, 2022, is an arm-shaped automatic charging robot, charging an electric vehicle.
+An automatic charging robot, unveiled on July 27, 2022, is an arm-shaped robot to charge an electric vehicle.
 It has been running a pilot operation at Hyundai Motor Group's headquarters since 2021.
 VISION AI System based on deep learning technology has been applied.
 When an electric vehicle is parked in front of the charger, the robot arm recognizes the charger of the electric vehicle and derives coordinates.
 And automatically insert a connector into the electric car and operate fast charging.
 The robot arm is configured in a vertical multi-joint structure so that it can be applied to chargers at different locations for each vehicle.
 In addition, waterproof and dustproof functions are applied.

 Construction robots

 Construction robots are used directly on job sites and perform work such as building, material handling, earthmoving, and surveillance.

-Numerous companies have robotics applications in stages ranging from R&D to fully-commercialized.